decimalteam/dsc-go-sdk/README.md

 	// 1) BroadcastTxSync: send transaction in SYNC mode and get transaction hash and
 	// possible error of transaction check
 	// You can check later transaction delivery by hash
-	// 2) BroadcastTxCommit: same as BroadcastTxSync, but WAIT
+	// 2) BroadcastTxCommit (only for DirectAPI): same as BroadcastTxSync, but wait
 	// for delivery at end of block (about 5 seconds)
     result, err := api.BroadcastTxSync(bz)
     result, err := api.BroadcastTxCommit(bz)

+    // only gate API
-    // wait for block
+    // wait for block when using BroadcastTxSync
     // 6.
 Verify transaction delivery
     // NOTE: if transaction not in block already, you can get HTTP 404 error
     // If you want to be sure after every transaction, use BroadcastTxCommit